Differente countries passportsAre you looking to move to Portugal but unsure which residency visa option to choose? Stay with us.

 • Be willing to reside for more than 183 consecutive days per calendar year in Portugal

-However, it can happen that applications are denied if you just meet the minimum requirement.
-It is a safer bet to demonstrate passive income of at least twice the minimum requirements.
-Consulates accept a combination of salary, pension and benefits, and investments, including new real estate income.
-One thing to bear in mind is that income needs to be regular, documented, and easy to understand.
+However, applications may be denied if you just meet the minimum requirement.
+Demonstrating passive income of at least twice the minimum requirement is safer.
+The Portuguese Consulate accepts a combination of salary, pension and benefits, and investments, including new real estate income.
+Your passive income must be consistent and marked or documented in your bank account and financial statements to qualify.

 Investment options for the Golden Visa include: